alfredgamulo/CTFdeets/WCTF/SDR/POCSAG.md

 nc -l -u -k localhost 7355 | sox -t raw -esigned-integer -b16 -r 48000 - -esigned-integer -b 16 -r 22050 -t raw - | multimon-ng -t raw -a FLEX -a POCSAG512 -a MORSE_CW -a AFSK1200 -a AFSK2400 -a POCSAG1200 -a POCSAG2400 -f alpha -v1 -
 ```

+For DefCon Safemode, put a file sink module after the ZMQ SUB Source.
+Record the file by executing the flow graph.
+Open the recorded file into GQRX and set the input rate to 96000.
+Set the UDP pipe in gqrx and the messages should show up on the terminal where netcat is listening.